jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U17: Renaming files [U17]

 In the earlier example, the destination for the `mv` command was a directory name (Temp).
 So we moved a file from its source location to a target location ('source' and 'target' are important concepts for many Unix commands).
 But note that the target could have also been a (different) file name, rather than a directory.
-E.g. letâ€™s make a new file and move it whilst renaming it at the same time:
+E.g. let's make a new file and move it whilst renaming it at the same time:

 	$ touch rags
 	$ ls